 - D5 can be shipped without any D.O.T. “hazardous materials handling” requirements.

 What are the facts of the bioassay research?

-As part of its commitment to the safe use of silicone, Dow Corning commissioned a two year Combined Chronic/Carcinogenicity Study on D5 liquid silicone.
-What is important to understand is that the bioassay study was designed to test the potential effects of D5 as a chemical, not the safety of its use in GreenEarth's dry cleaning application.
-In the GreenEarth Cleaning process, silicone is kept inside the machine and continuously recycled within the machine using a closed loop system.
+As part of its commitment to the safe use of silicone, Dow Corning commissioned a two year Combined Chronic/Carcinogenicity Study on D5 silicone.
+What is important to understand is that the study was designed to test the potential effects of D5 as a chemical, not the safety of its use in the GreenEarth dry cleaning application.
+In the GreenEarth Cleaning process, silicone is kept inside the machine and continuously recycled using a closed loop system.

 The safety of a food or chemical is often a matter of degree.
 Fluoride, salt and aspirin are all chemicals that can be toxic at high levels, but because their intended applications do not exceed safe limits, and because they provide benefits when used appropriately, we use them every day without concern.

-No. And that is a good thing.
-There is nothing green about organic dry cleaning.
-"Organic", as it relates to chemistry, refers to anything with a carbon backbone.
+No. And that is actually good.
+There is nothing green about organic dry cleaning methods.
+“Organic”, as it relates to chemistry, refers to anything with a carbon backbone.
 Gasoline and asphalt are organic.
-Dry cleaners who market themselves this way are misleading the consumer.
+Dry cleaners who market themselves this way are purposefully misleading the consumer.

 I have noticed some dry cleaners claims to be biodegradable, is GreenEarth biodegradable?